-NEWS: HEALTH SECRETARY CALLS FOR OPT OUT SYSTEM ON ORGAN DONATION
+NEWS: HEALTH SECRETARY CALLS FOR OPT OUT SYSTEM

 On December 12th 2017, the Government will launch a consultation on an organ donation opt-out system – a historic opportunity that could help transform thousands of lives on the waiting list.

 - Three people die every day waiting for an organ

 - 80% of people would be willing to donate their organs after they die,